husnaingilani0/lynx/README.md

 ### 2. Data We Do Not See

-All of your files, documents, photos, and other data that you upload to our service are encrypted.
+Your files, documents, photos, and other data that you upload to our service are encrypted.
 As the service provider, we do not have access to the content of your data.
 We cannot read, view, or access any of your files or documents.
 ### 3. Data Processing and Use

     We do not sell, rent, or share your personal information (such as your name, username, or email address) with any third party.